How to Plant a Mocktail Garden

-- You get to experience the joy of eating and sharing your harvest!
-Being able to pick fresh, healthy produce from your garden is an undeniably pleasant way to provide your friends and family with vitamin packed foods and nutrients.
+- Experience the joy of eating and sharing your harvest!
+Being able to pick fresh, healthy produce from your garden is an undeniably pleasant way to provide your friends and family with vitamin-packed foods and nutrients.
 For people who don't have a large garden space of their own, the yield from a planter garden might not be big enough to make a buffet-sized salad, pie or side dish for guests.
 But a mocktail garden can provide just enough fresh ingredients for you to serve your guests fresh, healthy, refreshing drinks at your next get together.
 Imagine your guests' delight when you hand them a tasty drink and say, "I 'picked' this drink just for you, fresh from my garden this morning!
 Enjoy!"

 - No cooking experience required!
 Not everyone was born to be a gourmet chef, nor does everyone have the spacious kitchen, the fully stocked pantry and racks of fancy pots, pans and cooking gadgets.
 Mocktail recipes are quick and easy to prepare and by using fresh, simple ingredients grown right in your own garden you can treat your friends and family to creative and tasty beverages that add an elegant touch to your dinner table.

-- Mocktail gardens are great for non-alcoholic parties or for guests who don't drink.
-The endless flavor combinations means that no matter what is on the menu, a classy, tasty and vibrant mocktail can be served with the meal.
+- Great for guests who don't drink.
+The endless flavor combinations means that no matter what is on the menu, a classy, tasty, and vibrant mocktail can be served with the meal.
 A hand-blended, freshly made chilled drink adds a bit of flair that just can't compare to plain juices and sweet colas.
-If you are having an alcoholic event, making a custom drink just for the designated driver is a great way to say "Thanks" for stepping up and volunteering to get everyone home safely.
+If you are having an alcoholic event, making a custom drink just for the designated driver is a great way to say "thanks" for stepping up and volunteering to get everyone home safely.

-Veggies such as green beans, green onions, celery, hot peppers and cherry tomatoes can be blended together or used as a garnish for savory chilled drinks.
+- Vegetables: Veggies such as green beans, green onions, celery, hot peppers, and cherry tomatoes can be blended together or used as a garnish for savory chilled drinks.
 Adding sliced cucumbers to ice water is a wonderful way to dress up table water.
 Cucumbers can be grown on a trellis or on a framework of bamboo and netting.

-Herbs add spicy texture to mocktails.
-And they're super easy to grow in small spaces.
-Try cilantro, parsley, peppermint, lavender, thyme, chives, rosemary and lemon balm.
+- Herbs: Herbs add spicy texture to mocktails, and they're super easy to grow in small spaces.
+Try cilantro, parsley, peppermint, lavender, thyme, chives, rosemary, and lemon balm.

-- There are quite few fruits and berries you can grow in small spaces: strawberries, lemons, limes, blueberries, gooseberries and currants are just a few you can choose from.
+- Fruits and berries: There are quite few fruits and berries you can grow in small spaces, including strawberries, lemons, limes, blueberries, gooseberries, and currants.
 Strawberries grown in terracotta planters are incredibly easy to grow if you have a sun-drenched deck or terrace.
-Just make sure you follow the watering instructions on the label so that the strawberry plant doesn't dry out.
+Just make sure you follow the watering instructions on the label so that the plant doesn't dry out.

-- Edible flowers add color and fragrance to mocktails.
+- Edible flowers: These add color and fragrance to mocktails.
 Many health and naturopathic food stores can provide you with information about which flowers are edible and which ones are toxic.